threefoldtech/info_grid/src/terraform/terraform_full_vm.md

 You now have the basic knowledge and know-how to deploy on the TFGrid using Terraform.

-If you have any question, let us know [here](https://github.com/threefoldtech/info_grid/)!
+As always, if you have any questions, you can ask the ThreeFold community for help on the [ThreeFold Forum](http://forum.threefold.io/) or on the [ThreeFold Grid Tester Community](https://t.me/threefoldtesting) on Telegram.